Why Alcohol Is So Hard to Quit: Cunning, Baffling, and Powerful

 It’s a system.

-One that’s designed to trick us, over and over again.
+One that’s designed to trick us, quietly, repeatedly, and thoroughly.

 The Illusion of Control